VolkanSah/optimize-Samba-settings/README.md

 # Optimize your Samba Server 2024

 By following these tips, you can optimize your Samba Server and provide a faster and more reliable file sharing service for your users.
+> **⚠️ Warning:**
+> These settings are for advanced users only.
+Misconfigurations **will** damage your system.
+Always make a backup of your `smb.conf` file before making changes.
+Note: These configurations are specifically designed for a Samba Server environment, not for consumer-grade NAS devices or systems where SMB is simply passing data packets throug!

 ## Table of Contents